jclark/microxml-java/README.md

-This will be a MicroXML parser in Java.
-At the moment it's just an API.
+This is a Java library for processing MicroXML.

-The goals are to explore:
+The main goals are to explore:
-- Java APIs for MicroXML
+- better DOMs for the MicroXML data model
 - error recovery for MicroXML

+It's in the pre-alpha stage at the moment, and not ready for public use.

 James Clark